fanannan/Jiccup/README.md

 - 📦 **ES6 Modules** - Modern JavaScript module system
 - 🎭 **Event Handling** - Built-in event binding with `on:` prefix
 - 🔄 **Conditional Rendering** - Smart handling of falsy values
+- 🏷️ **Flexible Selectors** - CSS-style selectors with ID and classes in any order

 ## Installation